afterroe_logo_rgb

 THE BIG QUESTION

-North Carolina will still allow abortions in many situations after Roe is overturned.
+North Carolina still allows abortions in some situations.
 Read more about North Carolina’s legal restrictions on abortion below.

 pregnancy-test-1194891943_bottom-fade_short